Huskies get commitment from Spokane tight end Devin Culp

 Culp is the second former Oregon recruit to turn to the Huskies, joining Coeur d’Alene four-star quarterback Colson Yankoff.

 “A big part of the reason I ended up decommitting from Oregon was just the fact that with the whole new coaching staff coming in I felt totally out of the loop because no one was ever in contact with me or my Mom,” Culp told Scout.com.
 “There was a big, big gap of communication where no one was talking.
 I talked with (new Oregon coach Willie) Taggart maybe one time for like three minutes on the phone.
 Things like that.
-Communication is important to me and you’ve got to make sure that you build a relationship and make it feel like family.
-That’s what I feel like what coach Pete has done for me and my Mom and my family.
-That’s everything.”

 Most Read Stories